AndrewSigorskih/RNAChrom_ALLvsALL_data_processing/docs/rnachromprocessing/README.md

 cpus|No|int > 0.
 Number of tasks to run simultaneously for this step.
 If not set, the "global" value will be used. tool|No|What trimming tool to use.
 Default is "trimmomatic".
 Supported options:<br>- "trimmomatic"<br>- "custom" : Use custom script provided by user.
 See [custom script section](#custom) for more information.<br>- "skip" : do not perform trimming step. tool_path|No|Path to tool executable.
 Use if your tool is not available via PATH.
 If this option is not set, package will try to search for executable location using the `shutil.which()` function with the name of tool provided in previous option.
 If "custom" tool is chosen, path to your script must be provided here. tool_params|No|Tool-specific parameters in form of a sub-config.
-For "Trimmomatic" tool supported parameters are "window", "qual_th" and "minlen" (int > 0 each).
+For "Trimmomatic" tool supported parameters are "window" (default 5), "qual_th" (default 26) and "minlen" (default 15).

 #### align stage subconfig: